Skip to content

 Here are sample 13 month sleep schedules.
 Please keep in mind that these are just examples of how a day could play out using age-appropriate wake windows.
 Your little one’s schedule for the day will depend on when your baby wakes, how long your 13 month old naps, and timing of meals.

-13 Month Old Sample Schedule on 2 Naps
+13 Month Old Sample Sleep and Feeding Schedule on 2 Naps

 Text version of 13 Month Old Sample Schedule on 2 Naps table